 Another important property of ionic liquids is their wide electro-chemical window, which is a measure for their electrochemical stability against oxidation and reduction processes:

-Obviously, the electrochemical window is sensitive to impurities: halides are oxidized much easier than molecular anions (e.g., stable fluorine-containing anions such as bis(trifluoromethylsulfonyl)imide), where the negative charge is delocalized over larger volume.
+The electrochemical window is sensitive to impurities: halides are oxidized much easier than molecular anions (e.g., stable fluorine-containing anions such as bis(trifluoromethylsulfonyl)imide), where the negative charge is delocalized over larger volume.
 As a consequence, contamination with halides leads to significantly lower electrochemical stabilities.

-For applications where conductivity and electrochemical stability are needed (e.g., supercapacitors7 or sensors8), imidazolium-based Ionic Liquids with stable anions (e.g., tetrafluoroborate or trifluoromethylsulfonate) are the materials of choice.
+For applications where conductivity and electrochemical stability are needed (e.g., supercapacitors7 or sensors8), imidazolium-based ionic liquids with stable anions (e.g., tetrafluoroborate or trifluoromethylsulfonate) are the materials of choice.